 I’d heard of Tofino before we came to Vancouver but I didn’t know much about it.
-Over the last few months of living here so many people have told me they’ve just got back from a weekend there or that I should go because the beaches are beautiful.
+While living in Vancouver so many people told me they’ve just got back from a weekend there or that I should go because the beaches are beautiful.

-However, it turns out you can explore the beaches and the towns of Tofino and Ucluelet (and we even managed to fit in dinner in Nanaimo) before catching the 8pm ferry back to Tsawwassen ferry on Sunday night.
+However, it turns out you can explore the beaches and the towns of Tofino and Ucluelet (and we even managed to fit in dinner in Nanaimo) before catching the 8 pm ferry back to Tsawwassen ferry on Sunday night.

 Vancouver Island is absolutely gorgeous.
 Once you leave the hubs of Victoria and Nanaimo it’s pretty much all forest and mountains, lakes, beaches and small towns and villages.
 It’s island life at its best.

 However long or short your trip to Vancouver then do your best to make time to head over to the island.
 And, when you do here how to spend a weekend in Tofino and Ucluelet.

 Tofino is on the western side of Vancouver Island in British Columbia, Canada.
 It’s about 6 hours away from Vancouver by ferry and car.